 Q.5.
 How much commission do mutual fund advisors usually get?

-Ans:- In most cases, mutual fund advisors get a commission of nearly 0.25% to 5% on every mutual fund investment they bring.
+Ans:- In most cases, mutual fund advisors get a commission of nearly 0.25% to 5% on every mutual fund investment advisor they bring.

 Q.6.
 How are mutual fund commissions calculated?